Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## King bed bases

-Our king-size Slimline Bed Base comes as two long singles that are pushed together.
+Our king-size Slimline Bed Base is Sydney only.
+It comes as two long singles that are pushed together.
 This is to help get it through most doorways.

 ---